-If your tree has rainbow leaves, while other trees are green, your tree is stressed.
+If your tree has yellow, red, orange or brown leaves, while other trees are green, your tree is stressed.
 See which of the top five problems your tree may have, then find the solution!

 Leaves that are wilting, yellow or brown on newly planted trees

 Your tree likely has transplant shock!
 Most of the time, you can help your new tree recover with these tips.

 Leaves that look sunburnt or brown in summertime

 Hmmm… It sounds like your leaves could have leaf scorch.
 There are a couple of reasons why this happens, and generally, you can solve this problem rather easily.